+FXAMPLF 1

-EXAMPLE 1 LONG SOUTH AFRICA 40 WITH LIMITED RISK
+GOING LONG GERMANY 30 WITH LIMITED RISK

-The SA 40 is near recent lows at 47620 and you think the index looks like a good buy from a technical point of view.
+The DAX is near recent lows at 5949.5 and you think the index looks like a good buy from a technical point of view.
 You make up your mind to take a long position, but are wary of the fact that the trend has generally been in the other direction of late, and therefore don't want to commit yourself too heavily.
-A trade with Limited Risk protection seems like a good way to profit from the value in the market that you see without facing too much risk if you've got it all wrong.
+A trade with Limited Risk protection seems like a sensible strategy to employ in order to limit the downside risk involved.

-Our South Africa 40 is a stock index CFD that allows you to speculate on the performance of the leading stocks in South Africa (and can be nominated to expire at the end of the day at the closing level of the SA 40).
-Our quote for South Africa 40 is 47610/47631 and you decide to buy one contract.
-One contract of South Africa 40 has the value of R50 per point movement in the level of the market.
+Our Germany 30 is a stock index CFD that allows you to speculate on the performance of the leading stocks in Germany (and can be nominated to expire at the end of the day at the closing level of the DAX).
+Our quote for Germany 30 is 5949/5950 and you decide to buy one contract.
+One contract of Germany 30 has the value of €25 per point movement in the level of the market.

-The premium charged for taking a Limited Risk position with the South Africa 40 is 6 points.
+The premium charged for taking a Limited Risk position with the Germany 30 is 3 points.
 This is the extra value you pay in order to receive the added benefit of a Guaranteed Stop (we do not charge commission for stock index contracts: all the charge is in our dealing spread).
+This 3 point charge is only applied to your account if your Guaranteed Stop is triggered; in cases where the stop is not used no extra charge will be applied on account.

-You open your trade at 47637 (the offer of 47631 plus the Limited Risk premium of 6), placing your Guaranteed Stop 40 points away at 47597.
-Your maximum risk is R2000 - that's guaranteed - but there is no ceiling on your profit.
-This way, if the market drops 200 points you'll only lose your R2000, but if it moves 200 points the other way you stand to make several times that.
+You open your trade at 5950, placing your Guaranteed Stop 40 points away at 5910.
+Your maximum risk on the trade is €1000, plus the €75 in premium if your Guaranteed Stop is triggered, making a total of €1075.
+However there is no ceiling on your profits.
+This way, if the market drops 200 points you'll only lose €1075, but if it moves 200 points the other way you stand to make several times that.

-The margin required for the trade is equal to the risk: R2000.
-You have previously transferred over R2000 into your account so that now - unless you move your Stop further away - you cannot be margined further, as your R2000 covers everything (ignoring any dividend adjustments, which would cause debits to be made to the balance of your account).
+The margin required for the trade is equal to the risk: €1075.
+You have previously transferred over €1075 into your account so that now - unless you move your Stop further away - you cannot be margined further, as your €1075 covers everything (ignoring roll charges, and/or dividend adjustments, which may cause debits to be made to the balance of your account).